ds2134/MVA_Assignment/README.md

 Visualization: Histogram of Air quality index

 The histogram shows the distribution of Air quality Index.
 It means that most of the Air quality index falls in the lower ranges, and is distributed to the right.
-The frequency of AQI around 0-40 is more.
+The frequency of AQI between 0-40 is more.

 ```{r}
 plot(density(data$Air_Quality_Index))